IBM-Security/verify-operator/README.md

 |Client authentication method|Client secret basic
 |Redirect URIs|https://\<nginx-ingress-url>/verify/auth

 Once the application has been registered a new secret will need to be created in the same OpenShift namespace as the IBM Security Verify operator.
-The name of the secret should be of the format: 'verify-app-<app-name>', and consist of the following fields:
+The name of the secret should be of the format: 'verify\-app\-\<app\-name>', and consist of the following fields:

 |Field|Value
 |-----|-----